 The FSA ELA Writing Retake is administered in one session in one day, and any student who has not completed the test by the end of the allotted time may continue working; however, each test session may last no longer than half the length of a typical school day.

 FSA Mathematics

-As shown in Table 2, all FSA Mathematics assessments are administered over two days.
+All FSA Mathematics assessments are administered over two days.
 For grades 6-8, Session 1 must be administered on Day 1 and Sessions 2 and 3 on Day 2.